pankajpatro703/asmlang-ex/README.md

-# uP808x
+# uP-assembly
-Repository for assembly programs on uP8085 and uP8086.
+Repository for assembly programs on microprocessors.